 Sadly, a surprising number of young adults are extremely wary of tying the knot simply because of their student loan debt.
-While it’s noble to want to protect your partner from having to shoulder the burden, sweeping your debt under the relational rug is a recipe for disaster.
+While it’s noble to want to protect your partner from having to shoulder the burden, sweeping your debt under the rug is a recipe for disaster.
 But getting it out in the open and having real goals to work towards is the best thing you can do to set yourselves up for a financially free future.

 Dream Big… Responsibly